Optimal Path Homotopy For Univariate Polynomials: Conclusion

 \section{Conclusion}

-In this paper, we are concerned with an overview of the path homotopy method for univariate polynomials by the Newton method.
-The present work defines the condition length of a path joinings two polynomials.
-For these, the B\'{e}zier curves are used to obtain the approximation of geodesics.\\ As a further development, it would be interesting to perform a similar analysis for the case where the correction operator is chosen as the Weierstrass method and all the roots are simultaneously approximated.
+In this paper, we are concerned with an overview of the path homotopy method for univariate polynomials with the Newton method.
+The present work defines the condition length of a path joining two polynomials.
+For these, the B\'{e}zier curves are used to obtain the approximation of geodesics.\\ As a further development, it would be interesting to perform a similar analysis for the case where the correction operator is the Weierstrass method, and all the roots are simultaneously approximating.
 Moreover, future work may examine the optimization process by the B\'{e}zier surfaces in the space of multivariate polynomials.